ronakTripathi-44/ronakTripathi-44.github.io/_projects/occupancy_modelling_smart_buildings/index.md

 ---
 layout: post
 title: MACHINE LEARNING IMPLEMENTATION IN SMART BUILDING
+description: |
-description:  This paper addresses this challenge by evaluating three modeling approaches that represent different strategies for transforming occupancy data into actionable intelligence.
-Each approach embodies a different philosophy: ABM seeks to understand the micro-level behaviors that generate macro-level patterns; kNN leverages historical patterns to predict future states; and Markov Chains model the stochastic nature of occupancy transitions.
+  This paper addresses this challenge by evaluating three modeling approaches that represent different strategies for transforming occupancy data into actionable intelligence.
+Each approach embodies a different philosophy ABM seeks to understand the micro-level behaviors that generate macro-level patterns; kNN leverages historical patterns to predict future states; and Markov Chains model the stochastic nature of occupancy transitions.
 Together, they offer an option to have strategies and a perspective on what we would call the "whole life cycle" of occupancy information—from data collection through modeling to application.
 skills:
   - Machine Learning
   - Agent Based Modelling
   - Object oriented programming
   - Smart building applications
 main-image: /image_5.png
 ---

 ## The Energy Challenge in Modern Buildings